partio-scout/hanki/README.md

     npm install

-Make sure your local PostgreSQL installation is running, and connect to it using:
+Make sure your local PostgreSQL installation is running, and install the app using:

+	./sripts/dev-db-setup.sh

+If you have already installed the app and need to reset the database, you can:

-    psql template1 postgres
+	psql template1 postgres < scripts/drop-databases.sql

-While connected to PostgreSQL, create the database "fj16_procurement" and a PostgreSQL user "fj16_procurement" with "root" as password:

-    CREATE DATABASE fj16_procurement;
-    CREATE USER fj16_procurement WITH PASSWORD 'root';
-    GRANT ALL PRIVILEGES ON DATABASE fj16_procurement to fj16_procurement;

-Close the connection by typing:

-    \q

-Import db.sql and data.sql to the database:

-    $ psql fj16_procurement fj16_procurement < db.sql
-    $ psql fj16_procurement fj16_procurement < data.sql

 ## Running the app